Marine Biology and Coastal Sciences

 Join us and get wet as we explore the other 70% of the planet!

 This program started as a combined 5 year BS/MS degree [Undergraduate Track (MBBM)] [Graduate Track (MBBM)], and later separate Bachelor's (MBCS) and Master's (MBCS) tracks were added.
 Along with the mission of the College, students will be engaged in both classwork and research.
 The Marine Biology and Coastal Sciences program integrates marine biology, freshwater ecology, and environmental sciences.

 The program objectives are three-fold:

 - Provide a well-defined, comprehensive knowledge of the disciplines associated with the coastal sciences and marine biology.

-- Provide appropriate training for professional employment or as preparation for a doctoral program.
+- Provide appropriate training for professional employment and knowledge to be prepared for a doctoral program.

 - Provide students with research experience that will include project development and implementation, data gathering, analysis and interpretation, and publication of results.

 Students completing this program will be well prepared to enter the work force in Research, Environmental Consulting, Education, and Regulatory Agencies (e.g., EPA), as well as in Non-Profit Organizations.
 Montclair State faculty members have a broad range of expertise and engage students on educational and research related trips all across the world.